lbormann/darts-pixelit/README.md

 Controls your pixelit(s) when a high-finish occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.
 For examples see below!

+*`-AS / --app_start_effects`*

+Controls your pixelit(s) when the application starts Define an effect/preset/playlist that gets triggered.
+For examples see below!

 *`-IDE / --idle_effect`*